 Any woman who is experiencing severe symptoms of nausea and vomiting in pregnancy, and who are unable to keep down fluids, should be seen and assessed by a doctor.
-You can contact your GP (or attend A&E if unwell) who may refer you to the Woodlands Clinic for treatment.
+You can contact your GP, phone NHS 111, or attend the Emergency Department (A&E) if unwell.
+You may be referred to the Woodlands Clinic for treatment